-Discover a few examples of how you can use BitsaboutMe to gain interesting insights from your data.
+Discover a few examples of how you can use BitsaboutMe to get an overview of your digital life.

 Which apps do I use most often on my way to work?

 To find this out, I first import my data from Google, Facebook and Instagram into my BitsaboutMe account.
-And then I get a glimpse of my Digital Self: my geodata trail shows me not only when and where, but also how often I used online services during a certain period of time.
+And then I get a glimpse of my digital life: my geodata trail shows me not only when and where, but also how often I used online services during a certain period of time.

 I am wondering what I would do on my way to work without mobile devices…